 Biography: Jerzy (Jurek) Konieczny, Professor of Economics, received an MA degree from Warsaw University (where he also studied mathematics) and a PhD from the University of Western Ontario.
 He joined the WLU faculty in 1987.
 His primary area of teaching and?

-Associate Professor (Economics) and MABE Program Director
+Associate Professor (Economics)

 Areas of Expertise: Political economics; Public economics; Public policy; Voting in Canada; Microeconomics; Economy